 In the 1920s, concerned about the threat to Canada’s sovereignty in the Arctic Royal Canadian Mounted Police detachments were established in places such as Dundas Harbour.
 This tiny outpost was established in August 1924 as part of a government presence aimed at curbing foreign whaling and other activity.
 Hudson Bay Company leased the post in 1933.
 The following year 52 Inuit were relocated from Cape Dorset to Duncan’s Harbour, but they were returned to the mainland 13 years later.
 The RCMP detachment was finally closed in 1951 due to ice difficulties.
 Guests were taken by zodiac to shore, and a short but rocky walk saw them at the old, abandoned RCMP post.
 In the beautiful morning, light visitors stood in awe of the isolation of this spot.
 A tiny cemetery holds two policemen plus a baby, who died in childbirth.
 Were the policemen murdered, or did they take their own lives?
 With bear guards situated on the high ground, it was a beautiful landing-the old buildings and light combining for wonderful photography opportunities.

 Shortly after lunch, Naturalist Matt Messina spotted a polar bear using a powerful spotting scope from the bridge.
 Guests poured out onto the decks, and were incredibly quiet, as the female led her two cubs across a rocky slope, and eventually down to the water's edge.
 It is a warm day by Arctic standards, and the three seemed pleased to enter the water and cool off.
 Swimming calmly along the shoreline, amongst the icebergs, they afforded all a unique wildlife experience.
 We had scarcely left the bears in peace when two walruses were spotted on an ice floe.
-Captain Garcia took 'Le Boreal' closer and closer, eventually one slipped into the water, whilst the other remained on the ice.
-The animal remaining on the ice looked particularly surprised at having its afternoon siesta disturbed, whilst the other swam around the ice floe unsure as to what to do next.
+Captain Garcia Captain Garcia skillfully maneauvered the 'Le Boreal' so as not to disturb, but for a better view.
+The Walrus, still anchored to the ice floe, seemed to be enjoying their siesta in the warm afternoon sun.
 Curious-looking creatures with large brown eyes, and the tusks particular to their species.
 As zodiacs were being lowered into the water for a zodiac cruise in Crocker Bay, the fog descended.
 With safety concerns foremost, the zodiac Cruise was canceled, and Rob Caskie entertained guests with an impromptu story in the lounge.
 Geologist Jason Hicks stepped in to give a fascinating lecture on the birth of the Atlantic.
 Complex timelines and terminology that geologists believe are easy to interpret.